 I started this site in 2007, as a blog about cycling.
-To say that it’s changed since then is quite the understatement.
+To say that it’s changed since then is quite an understatement.
 Along the way, we added plenty of other outdoor activities, travel gear, photography, and even recreational shooting, which is one of my personal favorite sports as of this writing.
-It’s grown quite a bit, too.
-Instead of just one hack offering his thoughts on gear, there are now a handful of regular contributors, and a dozen or so testers.
-We all have certain common interests – a passion for the outdoors, and enthusiasm for sharing that passion with others, either in person, or online.
-None of us have actual jobs in the outdoors industry, hence the name of the site.
-But we do try to be self-appointed goodwill ambassadors of our favorite pursuits, as well as stewards of the environment.Â
+It’s grown quite a bit, during that time as well.
+Instead of just one hack offering his thoughts on gear, we had a handful of regular contributors, and a dozen or so testers.
+They all had certain common interests – a passion for the outdoors, and enthusiasm for sharing that passion with others, either in person or online.
+None of them had actual jobs in the outdoors industry, hence the name of the site.
+But we did try to be self-appointed goodwill ambassadors of our favorite pursuits, as well as stewards of the environment.Â

 Cycling was one of my first interests as a child.
+A huge part of that was just being outdoors and in motion.
 I was big into BMX in the 70’s, and rode my bike everywhere, from local tracks and jumps to the long trails winding through the SoCal mountains around our home.
 No surprise that when I graduated high school in the 80’s, I got a mountain bike as a graduation gift.
 From there I collected some road bikes and got into that for a few years.
 Interest in road cycling waned when I moved to Australia, but I always had a few MTBs in the garage.
 At 35, I took up BMX racing again, which I did for about a year.
 I’ve also spent time working the retail side of the industry in Australia, as well as importing gear and running an online store.